-That’s why we work so hard to spread the word about employee activation.
+That’s why we work so hard to spread the word about employee advocacy.
 Employee-created and -shared content is about as organic as you can get.

 Just think: No one knows all your company’s warts like your staff.
 If they’re willing to go on the record in support of your goods and services, the odds are pretty good that what you’re selling will perform as well as you claim.

 It’s not only the statistics about higher levels of engagement and sharing that indicate that employee-generated content is a winning strategy.
 Companies that have taken the leap into employee activation number among the world’s most successful.

 - Reebok: An athletic footwear company with a keen grasp on marketing trends, Reebok got in on the EGC trend early on.
 In 2015, the company noticed that its youthful employees were posting content featuring their workout routines – wearing Reeboks, of course.
 Instead of ignoring those posts, the company capitalized on these posts with its #FitAssCompany campaign.
 Its official imprimatur on its employees’ spontaneous shares catapulted their social shares into the stratosphere.
 As the campaign took flight between 2015 and 2017, the company’s market share grew steadily.